Fede-kirik/MDA_PythonBasics_exam/DataAnalysisBasic/assignment/README.txt

-In questa directory si trova lo script python con lo svolgimento dell'esercizio per il corso di Data Analysis Basics
+In this directory you will find the python script with the exercise for the Data Analysis Basics course